FuturesLab/Binvariants/Example/README.md

    │       │
    │       ├── PROGRAM_CMD: the execution command of the binary
    │       │
+   │       ├── BINV_AFL_TRACE_FILE_ENV: the path to Binvariants' AFL++ side logging file │       │
+   │       ├── BINV_QEMU_TRACE_FILE_ENV: the path Binvariants' QEMU side logging file; used to construct the saved invariants file
+   │       │
-   │       └── BIV_TRACES_DIR: the folder for saving inferred invariants
+   │       └── BINV_TRACES_DIR: the folder for saving inferred invariants
    │
    └───── ./2-fuzz.sh
            ├── OUT_ROOT_DIR: the path to fuzzing output root directory